nikspyratos/toybox/README.md

 ### Post-Setup

+- **DNS**: You'll need to set up some A records to point to your server's IP for your domain.
 - **Laravel SEO**: Consult the [main package documentation](https://github.com/ralphjsmit/laravel-seo) as well as the [Filament plugin](https://github.com/ralphjsmit/laravel-filament-seo) on how to handle SEO for your models.
 - **Laravel Health**:
   - If using MySQL or Postgres, consider adding the [Database Connections](https://spatie.be/docs/laravel-health/v1/available-checks/db-connection-count), [Database Size](https://spatie.be/docs/laravel-health/v1/available-checks/db-size-check), and [Database table size](https://spatie.be/docs/laravel-health/v1/available-checks/db-table-size-check) healthchecks.